 Comparable sales are calculated based upon our stores that have been open for at least 12 full fiscal months and net revenues from our e-commerce operations.
 Comparable store sales are calculated based solely upon our stores that have been open for at least 12 full fiscal months.
-Remodeled stores are included in comparable sales and comparable store sales unless the store was closed for a portion of the current or comparable prior period or the remodel resulted in a significant change in square footage.
+Remodeled stores are included in comparable sales and comparable store sales unless the store was closed for a portion of the current or comparable prior period, in which case the non-comparable temporary closure periods are not included, or the remodel resulted in a significant change in square footage.
 Some of our competitors and other retailers calculate comparable or "same store" sales differently than we do.
 As a result, data in this report regarding our comparable sales and comparable store sales may not be comparable to similar data made available by other companies.
 Non-comparable sales include sales from stores not included in comparable sales or comparable store sales.
+The 53rd week in fiscal 2018 is excluded from comparable sales and comparable store sales.